 Course attendance is required, just as it is for a traditional classroom.
 You will

 be required to login to the course a minimum of three (3) days a week (based on a 7 day week).
 A portion of the course grade may consist of "class participation".

 Class participation is normally accomplished through use of the discussion board.

 The instructor will provide guidelines for attendance, class participation, and grading.

 How do I submit course work and take exams?

 Your assignments are submitted electronically through your online classroom environment

 — just like you would turn them in to your professor on campus.
 Most exams are taken

-through an approved proctor or testing center near you.
+through an approved 3rd party proctor.
 Be sure you understand at the onset of the course the testing procedures your instructor

 will be using.